Email: hqd4bz (at) virginia (dot) edu

 3. Automatic Sorting System 2, 2009

 My bachelor thesis (in Vietnamese) was about designing and constructing a model of pipe conveyor.
-Here are the drawings and the pictures of the real model.
+Here are the drawings and some photos of the real model.

 This is my modern retelling of Red Riding Hood written in French.